lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 1. **A Start-up** - Recently founded, agile, limited resources
 2. **A Government Institution** - Public sector, accountability requirements, stable
 3. **An Established Player** - Large corporation, existing systems, market leader
-4. **An SME** - Small/medium enterprise, specialized, resource-constrained
+4. **An SME** - Small/medium enterprise, specialised, resource-constrained

+Characterise what your institution does.
+If it's a compnay, what is their market?
+If it is public sector what service are they providing?

-**For your chosen institution type, conduct a SWOT analysis specifically focused on AI adoption:**
+*or your chosen institution type, conduct a SWOT analysis specifically focused on AI adoption:

 **Strengths:**
 - What advantages does this type of institution have for AI adoption?